kubernetes-sigs/custom-metrics-apiserver/docs/getting-started.md

-There are currently two provider interfaces, corresponding to two different APIs: the custom metrics API (for metrics that describe Kubernetes objects), and the external metrics API (for metrics that don't describe kubernetes objects, or are otherwise not attached to a particular object).
+There are currently two provider interfaces, corresponding to two different APIs: the custom metrics API (for metrics that describe Kubernetes objects), and the external metrics API (for metrics that don't describe Kubernetes objects, or are otherwise not attached to a particular object).
 For the sake of brevity, this walkthrough will show an example of the custom metrics API, but a full example including the external metrics API can be found in the [test adapter](/test-adapter).